BlaT2512/homebridge-cast/README.md

 # TV Authentication
 For Android/Google TV types, you will need to obtain an authentication certificate using the included `certgen.js` script.
 This can be run with the following command from the command line:
 ```
-node $(npm root -g)/@blat2512/homebridge-chromecast/certgen.js
+node $(npm root -g)/homebridge-cast/certgen.js
 ```
 The script will prompt you to enter your device name, which should be the same as the Name set in the plugin config (the exact name of the device in the Google Home app).

 A code will then be displayed on your TV screen and the script will prompt you to enter it.
 It will then output the authentication certificate if successful.

-This should be copied into the config for the TV by  going to the Homebridge Web Interface > Plugins > Homebridge Chromecast > ... menu > JSON Config
+This should be copied into the config for the TV by  going to the Homebridge Web Interface > Plugins > Homebridge Cast > ... menu > JSON Config

 Within the JSON Config, find your device and paste the certificate as the `tvCert` property underneath the other properties (remove all the +s in the JSON output to create single string for the `key` and `cert`).